v8/v8.dev/src/blog/array-sort.md

 The initial `Array#sort` Torque version was more or less a straight up port of the JavaScript implementation.
 The only difference was that instead of using a sampling approach for larger arrays, the third element for the pivot calculation was chosen at random.

 This worked reasonably well, but as it still utilized Quicksort, `Array#sort` remained unstable.
 [The request for a stable `Array#sort`](https://bugs.chromium.org/p/v8/issues/detail?id=90) is among the oldest tickets in V8’s bug tracker.
 Experimenting with Timsort as a next step offered us multiple things.
-First, we like that it is stable and offers some nice algorithmic guarantees (see next section).
+First, we like that it’s stable and offers some nice algorithmic guarantees (see next section).
 Second, Torque was still a work-in-progress and implementing a more complex builtin such as `Array#sort` with Timsort resulted in lots of actionable feedback influencing Torque as a language.

 ## Timsort